Polish hikers found dead, lightning strike suspected

 “We saw violent bolts of lightning around the place where they were located, which is why this option (a lightning strike) is the main one currently being considered,” police officer Jacek Bobek told broadcaster TVP Info.

 The victims were from the Polish capital, Warsaw.
-The four died in the Pieniny mountain range.
+The died in the Pieniny mountain range, .
 (Reporting by Maciej Onoszko; Editing by Andrew Heavens)